Andrew Gibb Memorial vandalised

 Ofsted Praises John Roan School

-April 12, 2009 by Rob Powell
+April 12, 2009 By Rob Powell

 John Roan School has been praised in its latest Ofsted inspection.
 The report describes the impact of the recently appointed head, noting his “good leadership” and that he has been a “driving force for change” in galvanising the staff.